Rollingergrund

-Rollingergrund was a commune in the canton of Luxembourg between 8 May 1849, when it was split from the commune of Eich, and 26 March 1920, when it was merged into the city of Luxembourg, along with Hamm and Hollerich.
+Rollingergrund developed around the porcelain factory of Villeroy & Boch.
+While it originally belonged to Luxembourg City, after the territorial reorganisation under the French regime (1795-1814) it was part of the commune of Eich.
+After it received its own parish in 1843, the population sought political autonomy, and it became a commune in the canton of Luxembourg from 8 May 1849, when it was split from the commune of Eich.
+On 26 March 1920 it was again merged into the city of Luxembourg, along with Hamm and Hollerich.

 Michel Engels (1851–1901), the celebrated illustrator, author and art teacher, was born in Rollingergrund.